davatorium/rofi/doc/theme3/specification.md

 {identifier}: {value};
 ```

+Both fields are manditory for a property.

 The `identifier` names the property specified.
-Identifier can consist of any combination of numbers, letters and '-'.
-It
+Identifier can consist of any
-may not contain any whitespace.
+combination of numbers, letters and '-'.
+It may not contain any whitespace.
+The structure of the `value` defines the type of the property.

-The current theme format support different type of properties:
+The current theme format support different type:

  * a string.
  * an integer number.